2018 Executive Board

 Communications Chair | Washington, D.C.

-Andrea, a Strategy Consultant at Deloitte, is passionate about building capabilities for emergency preparedness and developing policies for inclusive urban economic growth.
+Andrea is passionate about innovation and pursuing ideas that disrupt the traditional ways of doing business to catalyze inclusive urban economic growth.
+She is currently based in DC where she works as a strategy consultant in Deloitte's public sector practice.
 She previously worked at an international education non-profit in China and in refugee resettlement in upstate New York.
 She is an avid Cleveland sports fan and in her free time enjoys listening to podcasts, running, and baking.

 Programs Chair | Washington, D.C.